The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Take a Game of Thrones Tour

-If you’re a Game of Thrones fan — even if you hated the final season — you should go on a Game of Thrones tour to see the locations in depth.
+If you’re a Game of Thrones fan — even if you hated the final season — you should go on a Game of Thrones tour in Dubrovnik to see the locations in depth.
 Dubrovnik served as King’s Landing in the series and so many pivotal scenes were shot here.

 Time for a beach break!

-More Beach or Pool Time
+Enjoy More Beach or Pool Time

 How much time do you need at the beach or pool?
 You know yourself better than I do.
+You can hit the water after a morning of island hopping or before going on an afternoon tour.

 If you’re only going to one bar in Dubrovnik, make sure it’s Buža Bar.

-Evening drinks at Buža Bar
+Indulge in Evening Drinks at Buža Bar

 If I may make a recommendation — you should get a gin and tonic made with Opihr, a gloriously spicy gin with notes of cardamom, black pepper, cubeb berries, and coriander.
 I discovered this gin on my gin trip to the UK in 2014, and it can be hard to find, which makes it a perfect special occasion drink.